ayoubbenaissa/BYOGAN/README.md

 To have a better idea of the API, please feel free to read the documentation file (README.md) in byogan-api folder or check the swagger api documentation folder.
 It is also recommended to have a look at [swagger documentation of byogan](https://app.swaggerhub.com/apis/AyoubBenaissa/BYOGAN_api/1.0.0). <br />

 To have a better idea of how to use the tool, please have a look at the file [tool_workflow.README](tool_workflow.md), or refer to the Gif [tool_demo.gif](tool_demo.gif). <br />
+The folder **configuration scenarios** includes basic use case scenarios of BYOGAN with GAN, W-GAN and DC-GAN architectures, so it can also help understand the tool configuration process. <br />
 In addition, the folder byogan-app contains a documentation file with some UIs examples.